lbossle/homepage/src/content/blog/01-setting-up-vscode-for-openfoam/index.md

 ---
-title: "Setting up VS Code for OpenFOAM development"
+title: "Setting up VS Code for OpenFOAM Development"
-description: "How I setup VS Code to develop in OpenFOAM: IntelliSense and more."
+description: "How to set up VS Code to develop for OpenFOAM: IntelliSense and more."
 date: "2024-12-24"
 draft: false
 ---